Cyrus-0101/Koru/README.md

 ### Linux

 Make sure Clang and the Vulkan SDK are installed.
-Alternatively install VSCode and run the debugger (Commonly F5, and run your engine)
+Alternatively install VSCode and run the debugger (Commonly F5, and run the engine)

 ```bash
 # Give execution permissions